dodona-edu/dolos/docs/guide/running.md

 ## Simple start

-The simplest way to run Dolos is to set the language using the `-l` or `--language` flag and pass it a list of all the files you want to analyze:
+The simplest way to run Dolos CLI is to set the language using the `-l` or `--language` flag and pass it a list of all the files you want to analyze:

 ```shell